jiaolovekt/HPCENC/README.md

 #### And get your output file int the "out" dir

 ## Known issue
-  Since wine use dlopen(3) to load libraries.
+ - Since wine use dlopen(3) to load libraries.
 We cannot get every libraries wine will use, so there may be a lack of some libraries on some clusters.\
+ - For unknown reasons when using vsfiltermod, wine sometimes exit before encode finish without errors.
+This is currently under investigation.\
-  Please create issues about the missing library when you encounter this kind of error.
+  Please create issues about the missing library when you encounter these kinds of error.

 ## Current status
  - [x] Webrip batch with avs